LazyRam/CSGO-PRACallmaps/README.md

 - NUM insert - Secondary Position for Current Lineup-

 ### Bot
-- Insert     - places bot at crosshair
+- Insert     - Places Bot at Crosshair
-- Delete     - kicks all bots
+- Delete     - Kicks All Bots
 - Home	     - All Bots Crouch
 - End	     - All Bots Mimic You
 - PGUP	     - Adds Bot on Terrorist Side